ChenBin-007/Relation-Extraction/README.md

 # How to use this model to predict relations with any input sentences.
   For every model code provided, there exists a section named "Predictor" where users are allowed to modify the input sentence.

-  1. Before conducting any tests, users must execute the first(install) and second(import) cells of the Jupyter Notebook to check and install all necessary dependencies.
+  1. Before conducting any tests, users must execute the first(install) and second(import) cells **(all cells in "necessary" section of BERT)** of the Jupyter Notebook to check and install all necessary dependencies.
   2. **BiLSTM**: Execute all section cells except for "Model Training and Validation", "Training and Validation Analysis", "Model Testing", and "Drawing the Heatmap of the Confusion Matrix".
   4. **Bert**: Subsequently, the cells under the "Predictor" section should be run sequentially.
 The predicted result will be shown as the output of the last cell.
   5. Users can change the input sentence by changing the _'new_sentence'_ argument of the _'predict_new_sentence'_ method.